Diesel car boom in India puts automakers in a fix

 The company was also hobbled by labour disputes.

-The demand slump forced Maruti to cut production of several petrol models in August, while some of its diesel models have a waiting period that runs to months.
+The demand slump forced Maruti to cut production of several gasoline models in August, while some of its diesel models have a waiting period that runs to months.

 Maruti could have sold more cars in 2011 only if it had larger capacity to make diesel cars, Chairman R.C.
-Bhargava told Reuters in November, lamenting how competitors like utility-vehicle maker Mahindra & Mahindra (MAHM.NS), which only makes diesel vehicles, were enjoying strong growth.
+Bhargava told Reuters in November, lamenting how competitors like utility-vehicle maker Mahindra & Mahindra, which only makes diesel vehicles, were enjoying strong growth.

 "If the government dictates that the diesel price is X, we give you diesel.
 If it's Y, we say: here's petrol."